Delaware Route 24: History

 By 1920, what is now DE 24 existed as a state highway between Mission and Phillips Hill, with the remainder of the route existing as an unimproved county road.
 At this time the road was under contract as a state highway between Laurel and Pepper and from Phillips Hill to east of Millsboro.
 The sections under contract were completed by 1924 and the remainder of present-day DE 24 was proposed as a state highway a year later.
 Completion of these final segments occurred by 1931.
 DE 24 was assigned to its current alignment between the Maryland border west of Laurel and DE 14 (now DE 1) in Midway by 1936.
 In 1940, a new bridge was built over Love Creek as part of improving the route east of Millsboro for traffic heading to the beaches in the summer.

 On April 16, 2018, the Delaware Department of Transportation (DelDOT) unveiled plans to widen DE 24 to four lanes between the Love Creek bridge and DE 1 along with adding left turn lanes and improving intersections.
 This project is planned in order to improve safety and reduce traffic congestion along the road.
 Construction on the first phase between Mulberry Knoll Road and DE 1 began on March 3, 2020 and was completed in early 2022.
 Construction on the second phase between the Love Creek bridge and Mulberry Knoll Road began in March 2022; construction is scheduled to be finished in 2024.

-A two-lane bypass of DE 24 is being built to the north of Millsboro, running from the intersection of US 113 and DE 20, which will be converted to an interchange, east across Millsboro Pond, DE 30, and Hollyville Road to an intersection with DE 24 east of Millsboro.
+A two-lane bypass of DE 24 was built to the north of Millsboro, running from the intersection of US 113 and DE 20, which was converted to an interchange, east across Millsboro Pond, DE 30, and Hollyville Road to an intersection with DE 24 east of Millsboro.
 The bypass is being built to reduce congestion on the section of DE 24 through Millsboro.
 A groundbreaking ceremony took place on March 31, 2023, with Governor John Carney, U.S. Senator Tom Carper, DelDOT secretary Nicole Majeski, and local officials in attendance.
-Construction of the Millsboro bypass is planned to be completed in the later part of 2025.
+Construction of the Millsboro bypass was completed in September 2025.